WorldAviationRoleplay/downunder/README.md

-## Welcome to WARPUS
+## Welcome downunder
-This is the WARP United States Division's website.
+This is the WARP Oceania Division's website.